michaellynn/michaellynn.github.io/_posts/2018-07-27-booting-secure.md

 Since we're trying to figure out what's different about a Secure Boot device, does the Preboot volume of an older Mac without a T2 chip look different in comparison?

 Let's mount them and see.
-For the running OS off the internal disk, that's usually:
+For the OS that's booted off the internal disk, that's usually:

 `diskutil mount /dev/disk1s2`